gisellefg/Insomnia-Phenotyping-from-EHR-/README.md

-One can find the main scripts in the "main" folder, this includes the final pipeline as well as the the final evaluation script.
-Files for detailed evaluation results can be found in the "evalaution" folder.
-The "scripts" folder includes all sql queries used for this project.
+The `main` folder contains the full pipeline and final evaluation script.
+Detailed evaluation outputs are stored in the `evaluation` folder.
+All SQL queries are located in the `scripts` folder.